seongyooncho/CarND-Vehicle-Detection/writeup.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The code for this step is contained in the `find_cars()` function of `lesson_functions.py` file.
-I have followed exact setup used in lessons.
+~~I have followed exact setup used in lessons.~~
-The scale is 1.5.
-Pix per cell is 8 and cell per block is 2, it means 75% of overlaps.
+~~The scale is 1.5.
+Pix per cell is 8 and cell per block is 2, it means 75% of overlaps.~~

+**Following the suggestions from review, I used multiple scale (1.0, 1.5, and 2.0).
+I've also reduced cell per block to 1, so the overlap is now 87.5%.**

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?